-The branches stretch right in 14 of 25 markets (56%).
-These are - from the top - Finland, Taiwan, Latvia, Croatia, Lithuania, China, South Korea, India, Turkey, France, Singapore, Luxembourg, New Zealand and Pakistan.
-In 11 markets (44%), the branches stretch left meaning that even though data usage grew, ARPU fell.
+The branches stretch right in 16 of 29 markets11 (55%).
+These are - from the top - Finland, Taiwan, Latvia, Croatia, Lithuania, China, South Korea, India, Poland, Turkey, France, Singapore, Luxembourg, New Zealand, Greece and Pakistan.
+In 13 markets (45%), the branches stretch left meaning that even though data usage generally grew, ARPU fell.
 This time, the ARPU erosion in Spain and Belgium is the fastest; 10%.
+Iceland had yet faster erosion, 38%, but it is again explained by the enormous growth in M2M SIM base in 2021 - which also explains why the usage per SIM declined.